-- Obtain information concerning the age of the child, the child's residence and domicile and other information required by SCR-PD 221 when serving as Counsel for the Petitioner. - Ensure that the proposed Guardian of a Minor is not under any legal disability. - Since both biological parents have statutory priority for appointment as Guardians of a Minor, endeavor to obtain the written consent of the other parent when petitioning on behalf of one parent. - If consent cannot be obtained, be aware that a hearing will be necessary and the non-consenting parent must be served with notice, which is provided by the issuance of a citation, which is served on the non-consenting parent by the U.S. Marshal Service.

-- Arrange for both the proposed Guardian of a Minor and the child to attend the hearing if one is necessary.
-The Court may waive the presence of the minor under certain circumstances. - Be aware that minors who are over the age of 14 have a statutory right to select the guardian. - Determine whether the proposed Guardian of a Minor will qualify for a surety bond before filing a petition for appointment. - If the proposed Guardian of a Minor cannot obtain a surety bond, consider seeking the appointment of an attorney as Guardian of the Minor so that the bond required by the Court to protect the minor's estate can be secured. - Be aware that an attorney may not serve as guardian of more than five minors at any one time, unless the minors are entitled to shares of the same estate. - When petitioning for the appointment of a guardian for multiple minors who are entitled to share in the same estate, file a single petition, thus avoiding the need for multiple bonds. - STANDARD 9.4 When seeking appointment of a Guardian of a Minor, counsel shall present a properly drafted petition along with complete supporting documentation such as consents to the proposed appointment and a proposed order, and arrange for the minor to be present.
+- Be aware that there is no preprinted petition form for the appointment of a guardian of a minor. - Obtain information concerning the age of the child, his residence and domicile and other information required by SCR-PD 221 when serving as counsel for the petitioner. - Ensure that the proposed guardian is not under any legal disability. - Since both biological parents have statutory priority for appointment as guardians, endeavor to obtain the written consent of the other parent when petitioning on behalf of one parent. - If consent cannot be obtained, be aware that a hearing will be necessary and the non-consenting parent must be served with notice, which is provided by the issuance of a citation, which is served on the non-consenting parent by the U.S. Marshals. - Arrange for both the proposed guardian and the minor to attend the hearing if one is necessary.
+The Court may waive the presence of the minor under certain circumstances. - Be aware that minors who are over the age of 14 have a statutory right to select the guardian. - Consider seeking the appointment of an attorney as guardian of the minor so that the bond required by the Court to protect the minor's estate can be secured. - Be aware that an attorney may not serve as guardian of more than five minors at any one time, unless the minors are entitled to shares of the same estate. - When petitioning for the appointment of a guardian of minors who are entitled to share in the same estate, file a single petition, thus avoiding the need for multiple bonds.

+When seeking appointment of a guardian of a minor, counsel shall present a properly drafted petition along with complete supporting documentation such as consents to the proposed

+PROBATE ATTORNEY PRACTICE STANDARDS appointment and a proposed order, and arrange for the minor to be present.